tinuva/SDRPlusPlusBrown/readme.md

 ## Feedback

-Have an issue?
-Works worse than original?
+Found an issue?
+Fork is worse than original?
 File an [issue](https://github.com/sannysanoff/SDRPlusPlusBrown/issues).

 ## Debugging reminders